aimllifetime/advanced_lane_finding/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

 once we have camera calibration matrix and distortion matrix obtained from the camera calibration, then make a call to cv2.undistort to get undistorted image.
-First read in an image and convert the BGR to RGB, make a call to cv2.undistort. the image is either written to file or display inn notebook as follows.
+First read in an image, make a call to cv2.undistort. the image is either written to file or display in notebook as follows.

 ![alt text](./outputs/test2_img.png)
 ```
 img = cv2.imread('test_images/test2.jpg')
-img_size = (img.shape[1], img.shape[0])
-img = cv2.cvtColor(img, cv2.COLOR_BGR2RGB)
 dst = cv2.undistort(img, mtx, dist, None, mtx)
 cv2.imwrite('outputs/undis_calibration_test2.jpg',dst)
 ```